-FOR DIRECTORS, OFFICERS AND EMPLOYEES OF WEST FRASER TIMBER CO.
+FOR WEST FRASER TIMBER CO.
 LTD. AND ITS SUBSIDIARIES AND AFFILIATES

 Responsibility for adherence to this Code rests with each individual.
 Oversight of adherence to this Code ultimately rests with the Company’s Board of Directors.

 2. Compliance with Laws, Rules and Regulations

 West Fraser is subject to various Canadian and U.S. federal, provincial/state, and local laws and regulations.
 West Fraser is committed to complying with the law and acting ethically.
 No one is authorized to undertake any activities in the name of West Fraser, whether administrative, operating or financial, that would knowingly violate any applicable local, provincial/state, federal or foreign laws or regulations.
 To the contrary, unlawful or unethical acts are always outside the scope of employment.

 West Fraser neither condones nor tolerates any conduct that violates the law or discredits West Fraser’s reputation.
 It is the duty of each employee to avoid any circumstance that would violate this Code or the laws and regulations that govern West Fraser’s business.

 3. Safety and Health

 Given the nature of our work and our tradition of valuing our employees, particular attention is directed to compliance with laws and regulations governing safety and health practices.
 West Fraser expects all employees to make a conscious decision to maintain an adequate degree of health necessary to perform all aspects of their work and to utilize and follow safe work practices in every aspect of their daily work.